ARTICLE I MEMBERSHIP

 Prior to preparing its reports, the nominating committee shall solicit suggestions from all members of the Chapter.
 It shall obtain the consent of its nominees before publicizing their names.
 It shall complete and submit its report to the Secretary in sufficient time to be included in the call for the meeting at which the election is to be held.
 Additional nominations may be made from the floor of the meeting provided the consent of the nominee is obtained.

-At the Annual Meeting the committee shall present a list of nonimees as follows: up to two persons for each position as an officer, nine to twelve persons for the six positions as elected members of the Executive Committee.
-For the Fall election, the committee shall nominate six persons for the three positions as elected members of the Grievance and Conflict Resolution Committee.
+At the Annual Meeting the committee shall present a list of nominees as follows: up to two persons for each position as an officer, nine to twelve persons for the six positions as elected members of the Executive Committee.
+The committee shall nominate up to six persons for the three positions as elected members of the Grievance and Conflict Resolution Committee.

 IX.
 COLLECTIVE BARGAINING COMMITTEE

 The All-University Collective Bargaining Committee shall consist of up to fifteen (15) members chosen by the Executive Committee, plus one member selected by the Executive Committee from its ranks.

 Prior to the selection of the All-University Collective Bargaining Committee, the Executive Committee shall solicit nominations from all the colleges.
 AAUP members may nominate themselves.